angelagarwal2/Javascript_Beginner_Projects/README.md

 ## 💡 Note

-This is one of my early frontend projects.
-I'm currently focusing on **DSA and full-stack web development** — stay tuned for more!
+This is one of my early frontend projects — stay tuned for more!